Pau Gasol: Gasol Foundation

 In 2013, along with his brother Marc, he established the Gasol Foundation, to help to promote community health and healthy living habits, especially by preventing and fighting childhood obesity.
 In November 2015, after having been named Global Impact Player by the National Basketball Players Association (NBPA), which represents the NBA players, he created a t-shirt to help the Foundation's work.
 In March 2017 they decided to move the Foundation's headquarters from Barcelona to Sant Boi, where he was born.
 Along with his brother Marc Gasol, he has received the Special Recognition Prize from Estrategia NAOS for the work of the Gasol Foundation for fighting childhood obesity.

 In September 2019, the Gasol Foundation presented the Estudio Pasos, a pioneering work in studying obesity levels in kids between 8 and 18 years of age, and which also threw light on the levels of physical inactivity among children and adolescents.
 At the press conference to present the study, Pau Gasol called for concrete action from governments, families and the food industry to end this problem.

+In early 2025, the Gasol Foundation signed an agreement with the Spanish Ministry of Health to develop the National Strategic Plan for the Reduction of Childhood Obesity (PENROI).
+In June 2025, the foundation organized the inaugural Gasol Foundation Golf Invitational, a charity tournament featuring athletes such as Rafa Nadal, Rudy Fernández, and Álvaro Morata.
+Held at La Hacienda Links Golf Resort, the event raised €116,000 to fight childhood obesity; the second edition of the event took place in June 2026.

+In May 2025, Movistar Plus+ premiered *Childhood Obesity: The Ignored Pandemic* (*Obesidad infantil.
+La pandemia ignorada*), an original documentary by TBS and the Gasol Foundation.
+The film addresses childhood obesity as a public health challenge by sharing the personal stories of families in Spain, Europe, and the United States who are facing the issue without the necessary resources.